ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Then, the handler performs the following actions.

-* If the KDC manages the group members' public keys:
+* If the KDC manages the group members' authentication credentials:

-  - The handler associates the retrieved Client's public key to the tuple composed of the node name NODENAME, the group name GROUPNAME and the received access token.
+  - The handler associates the retrieved Client's authentication credential to the tuple composed of the node name NODENAME, the group name GROUPNAME and the received access token.

-  - The handler adds the retrieved Client's public key to the stored list of public keys stored for the group identified by GROUPNAME.
-If such list already includes a public key for the Client, but a different public key is specified in the 'client_cred' field, then the handler MUST replace the old public key in the list with the one specified in the 'client_cred' field.
+  - The handler adds the retrieved Client's authentication credential to the stored list of authentication credentials stored for the group identified by GROUPNAME.
+If such list already includes an authentication credential for the Client, but a different authentication credential is specified in the 'client_cred' field, then the handler MUST replace the old authentication credential in the list with the one specified in the 'client_cred' field.

 * If the application requires backward security or if the used application profile prescribes so, the KDC MUST generate new group keying material and securely distribute it to the current group members (see {{sec-group-rekeying}}).

-* The handler returns a successful Join Response as defined below, containing the symmetric group keying material; the group policies; and the public keys of the current members of the group, if the KDC manages those and the Client requested them.
+* The handler returns a successful Join Response as defined below, containing the symmetric group keying material; the group policies; and the authentication credentials of the current members of the group, if the KDC manages those and the Client requested them.

 The Join Response MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this joining exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.

-The Join Response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated to the Client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".
+The Join Response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated with the Client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".

 The Join Response message MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.